-2. Purpose and Scope
+2. Purpose & Scope

-Through the CSR projects and programmes, ESAF SFB will pursue the inclusive and sustainable development of the communities through its domain of operations.
-Beyond charity donations, aligned with its vision statement, the Bank will pursue the transformation of lives and communities and would choose projects accordingly.
+Through the CSR projects and programmes, ESAF SFB will pursue inclusive and sustainable development of the community in and through its domain of operations.
+Beyond charity donations, aligned with its vision statement, the bank will pursue transformation of lives and communities and would choose projects accordingly.

-This policy shall apply to all projects, programmes, donations and activities undertaken by the Bank in fulfilment of its corporate social responsibility and shall be reviewed and updated from time to time with changes in the CSR rules and applicable laws and regulations as and when required.
+This policy shall apply to all projects, programs, donations and activities undertaken by the Bank in fulfilment of its corporate social responsibility and shall be reviewed and updated from time to time with changes in the CSR rules and applicable laws regulations as and when required.